 What Might Google Buy?

 No doubt Google will continue to buy where it makes sense.
 What might it get?
-Schofield's article suggests email might be an area Google could expand into, and that certainly makes sense.
+Jack Schofield's recent article in the Guardian suggests email might be an area Google could expand into, and that certainly makes sense.

 Google used to say it was focused on search, but these days it's about "organizing the web's information."
 Email is information.
 And with email spam a growing problem, I could see Google seeking a spam-filtering company such as Brightmail or SpamCop (which I use and highly recommend).
 A plus to such a move is that this type of service would generate subscription-based revenue that Google currently lacks.